Newmarket Press: Leadership

-Esther Margolis is an American publisher, and president and majority owner of Newmarket Publishing and Communications and Newmarket Press, which she founded.
+Esther Margolis is an American publisher who served as president and majority owner of Newmarket Publishing and Communications and Newmarket Press, which she founded.
 Prior to Newmarket, Margolis spent 17 years at Bantam Books where she served as its first senior vice president for marketing, publicity and communications.
 Margolis was born in Detroit, Michigan.
 She earned her B.A. in Education and M.A. in English from the University of Michigan.
 She was married to Dr. Stanley Fisher—a psychologist and the author of Discovering The Power of Self-Hypnosis—until his death in 2009.
 Margolis currently resides in both New York City and Amagansett, Long Island.